Updated April 2026

 Settlement

-Once approved, the insurer pays for repairs (minus your excess) or settles the claim.
-For loss of rent, payments are typically made in arrears for the period the property is uninhabitable.
+Once the claim is approved, the insurer pays for repairs (minus your excess) or settles the claim.
+For loss of rent, payments are typically made in arrears for the period the property is uninhabitable or between tenancies.

-Key regulations, bodies, and considerations unique to being a landlord in New Zealand.
+Key regulations, bodies, and considerations unique to being a landlord in Australia.

 Understanding Your Landlord Insurance PDS